 The Audit Committee presently consists of Messrs.
 Bushnell, Gibbons (Chair) and MacGinnitie.
 The Board has determined that each member of the Audit Committee meets the independence standards of the Commission and the NYSE.
-The Board has also determined that each member of the Audit Committee is financially literate and has accounting or related financial management experties as required by NYSE rules and is an "audit committee financial expert" under the Commission's rules.
+The Board has also determined that each member of the Audit Committee is financially literate and has accounting or related financial management expertise as required by NYSE rules and is an "audit committee financial expert" under the Commission's rules.
 Following the Annual Meeting and concurrent meetings of the Board in May, it is expected that Mr. Hagerty, if elected, will commence serving on the Audit Committee.
-The Board has also determined that Mr. Hagerty, meets the independence standards of the Commission and the NYSE and is financially literate and has accounting or related financial management expertise as required by NYSE rules and is an "audit committee financial expert" under the Commission's rules. expert" under the Commission's rules.
+The Board in Mas also determined that Mr. Hagerty meets the independence standards of the Commission and the NYSE and is financially literate and has accounting or related financial management expertise as required by NYSE rules and is an "audit committee financial expert" under the Commission's rules.

-The Audit Committee assists the Board in fulfilling its oversight responsibilities with respect to, among other things: (i) the integrity of our financial statements; (ii) our compliance with legal and regulatory requirements; (iii) our independent auditors' qualifications and independence; and (iv) the performance of our internal audit function and independent auditors.
+The Audit Committee assists the Board in fulfilling its oversight responsibilities with respect to, among other things: (i) the integrity of our financial statements: (ii) our compliance with legal and regulatory requirements: (iii) our independent auditors' qualifications and independence; and (iv) the performance of our internal audit function and independent auditors.

 The Audit Committee reviews and discusses our annual and quarterly financial statements, press releases, and other financial information and the top-line revenue estimates we provide to analysts, investors, and rating agencies, with both management and the independent auditors.
-The Audit Committee also reviews the effect of regulatory and accounting initiatives on our financial statements with management, the Head of Internal Audit, and our independent auditors.
+The Audit Committee also reviews the effect of regulatory and accounting initiatives on our financial statements with management, the Head of Internal Audit, and our independent

 In addition, the Audit Committee provides an avenue for communication between our independent auditors, financial management, and the Board.
-The Audit Committee has the sole authority to appoint, compensate, retain and conduct oversight of the work of our independent auditors, and to approve any proposed non-audit work be conducted by the independent auditors.
+The Audit Committee has the sole authority to appoint, compensate, retain and conduct oversight of the work of our independent auditors, and to approve any proposed non-audit work to be conducted by the independent auditors.
 The Audit Committee is required to obtain, at least annually, a report from our independent auditors describing the auditors' quality control procedures, issues arising from the results of implementing such procedures, the resolution or proposed resolution of any such issues, and any relationships between the auditors and us.

-Furthermore, the Audit Committee is responsible for the Board-level oversight of our management-based Controls and Furthermore, the Audit Committee is responsible for the Board-level oversight of our management-based Controls and Compliance Committee (the "Controls Committee").
-The Controls Committee is responsible for implementing and reviewing policies, procedures, and practices relating to accounting, financial reporting, internal controls, regulatory, legal, compliance, and related matters, for ensuring our compliance with applicable laws, regulations, od other relevant standards and for reviewing and approving structured or complex transactions and products that may pose accounting, regulatory, financial reporting, compliance, legal, reputation, tax, or other risks to the Company.
+Furthermore, the Audit Committee is responsible for the Board-level oversight of our management-based Controls and Compliance Committee (the "Controls Committee").
+The Controls Committee is responsible for implementing and reviewing policies, procedures, and practices relating to accounting, financial reporting, internal controls, regulatory, legal, compliance, and related matters, for ensuring our compliance with applicable laws, regulations, and other relevant standards and for reviewing and approving structured or complex transactions and products that may pose accounting, regulatory, financial reporting, compliance, legal, reputation, tax, or other risks to the Company.
 The Controls Committee reports regularly to the Audit Committee.